COVID-19 pandemic in the Republic of Ireland: Cases

+On 30 October 2024, the Government announced terms of reference for a comprehensive evaluation of the response to the COVID-19 pandemic, covering the period 1 January 2020 to 28 February 2022.

 Impacts

 Economy

 Like most countries in the world, the pandemic's emergence and the lockdowns it led to deeply impacted the Irish economy, causing it to plunge into a recession.
 While there were job losses in all sectors primarily due to stay-at-home orders, individuals working in tourism, hospitality, food and retail were most likely to be affected.

 A COVID-19 Pandemic Unemployment Payment and a Temporary COVID-19 Wage Subsidy Scheme were set up.

 Society

 The social impact of the pandemic had far-reaching consequences in the country that went beyond the spread of the disease itself and efforts to quarantine it, including political, criminal, religious, educational, artistic and sporting implications.

 The 2020 Leaving Certificate, 2020–2021 Junior Certificate and all 2020–2021 Irish language summer courses in the Gaeltacht were cancelled.
 The 2020 Dublin Horse Show was cancelled, the first time since 1940 that the event did not occur.
 The Tidy Towns competition was cancelled for the first time in its 62-year history.
 The Rose of Tralee was cancelled for the first time in its 61-year history.
 The 2020 National Ploughing Championships and Ballinasloe Horse Fair also did not take place.
 The All-Ireland Senior Football Championship and All-Ireland Senior Hurling Championship were completed in December in between the second and third waves of the virus to hit Ireland, maintaining their record of having been held annually since 1887.